Creative Startups Creative Technology Accelerator

 How much is the fee?

 What does the fee cover?

-The fee covers all Virtual Accelerator materials, supplies, 5 days/nights lodging and food during the Deep Dive, and 12 months of mentoring.
-Lodging is provided by the beautiful Hotel Andaluz in Downtown Albuquerque.
+The fee covers all Virtual Accelerator materials, supplies, food during the Deep Dive, and 12 months of mentoring.

 What are the selection process and judging criteria for applicants?

-The application requires submission of a short video (you can use your smartphone to make it) as well as brief written descriptions of your business, your goals, and your team's background.
+The application requires brief written descriptions of your business, your goals, and your team's background.

-Selection criteria includes: Creative and innovative contribution to your field (film, music, design, etc.); scalability; market potential; team's passion and experience.
+Selection criteria includes: Creative and innovative contribution to your field (film, music, design, etc.); commercialization and market potential; traction; level of scientific background/inquiry; team's passion and experience.